 Ruth Dagan (Dr.)

 Ruth is head of the Environment and Climate Change practice and the Industrial Manufacturing practice at Herzog Fox & Neeman.

-Ruth has extensive experience representing both domestic and international corporations and corporate officers in administrative, criminal and civil proceedings related to environmental law.
-In recent years, she has successfully represented clients in the industrial and energy sectors in a series of precedent-setting environmental litigation cases, involving class actions and administrative petitions.
+Ruth has extensive experience representing both domestic and international corporations and corporate officers in administrative, criminal and civil proceedings related to environment and climate change law.
+In recent years, she has successfully represented clients in the industrial and energy sectors in a series of precedent-setting environmental litigation cases, including class actions and administrative petitions.

-Ruth is also continuously involved in many of Israel’s most notable M&A transactions, joint ventures, financings and offerings, advising both local and international clients on complex regulatory and transactional environmental and climate-related issues.
-Ruth also has significant expertise in advising domestic and multinational financial institutions on environment and climate change risk management in the financial sector.
+Ruth is also continuously involved in numerous M&A transactions, joint ventures, financings and offerings, advising both local and international clients on complex regulatory and transactional environmental and climate-related issues.
+Ruth has significant expertise advising domestic and multinational financial institutions on environment and climate change risk management in the financial sector and has represented both local and international banks in this space for over two decades.

-Consecutively named a leading environmental lawyer by domestic and international rankings, Ruth is frequently invited to take part in government policy drafting forums on legislative and regulatory initiatives as a representative of the business sector.
-Both Ruth and the Environment and Climate Change practice at Herzog were ranked Band 1 by the Chambers and Partners Global 2025 ranking.
-Ruth is also the first Israeli lawyer in the field of environmental law and climate change to be ranked by WWL, and the practice is the first in Israel to be included in the Legal 500 Green Guide.
+Consecutively named a leading environment and climate change lawyer by domestic and international rankings, Ruth is frequently invited to take part in international policy forums on legislative and regulatory initiatives as a representative of the business sector.
+Both Ruth and the Environment and Climate Change practice at Herzog were ranked Band 1 by the Chambers and Partners Global 2026 ranking.
+Ruth is also ranked by Chambers and Partners as a Global Market Leader in Climate Change and as a Thought Leader by the global Lexology Environment and Climate Change Index.

+Ruth Dagan (Dr.)